Knee braces for meniscus tears: Your top questions answered

 Will a knee brace help a torn meniscus?

-Yes.
+Yes, if you choose the correct one.
 Although knee braces do not heal or treat your meniscus tear directly, they can provide extra support and stability for your knee while your meniscus injury heals.

 What is the best type of brace for a torn meniscus?

 Most knee braces have features that benefit a range of knee conditions, not only one.
 From knee osteoarthritis (OA) to anterior cruciate ligament tear (ACL), and from patella subluxations to meniscal tears.